data-to-insight/csc-map-of-the-world/docs/index.md

 This project is being developed **with and for the sector**.
 We welcome:

-- Feedback on what’s useful or missing(or broken)
+- Feedback and suggestions on what’s useful or missing(or broken)
 - Contributions of local projects or documentation
-- Suggestions for how the tool could better support planning and analysis
+- Ideas for how the tool could better support the sector

 To contribute or get involved, please contact the [Data to Insight](https://github.com/data-to-insight) team or fork from/visit the [GitHub repo](https://github.com/data-to-insight/csc-map-of-the-world).